Yu-an/annotation_tool/log.md

 Apr 9
 - Add UttGoals (see [annotation schema](../schema.md))
 - **need attention** Add a "?" button to add ? to anycoding

+Apr 18
+- change SubQ to whether speaker knows the answer to the question (the coded SubQ is renamed as SubQcat) original subQ (now subQcat, and no longer annotated): subQuestions = [
+        "PedagogicalGeneric",
+        "PedagogicalSpecific",
+        "SpecificInfo",
+        "CheckStatus",
+        "Clarification",
+        "AskForPermission",
+        "Attention"
+        ]
+current subQ:
+subQuestions = ["yes", "no"]